Price's law for spin fields on a Schwarzschild background: Almost Price's law

 \subsection{Weak decay estimates}

 We now use the wave systems derived in Sections \ref{sect:BEAM}--\ref{sect:extendedwavesystem} together with the energy and Morawetz estimates in Theorem \ref{thm:BEAM} to achieve decay estimates.
-These pointwise decay estimates are by no means optimal and will be improved in the later sections; hence we call them \textquotedblleft{\textit{weak decay estimates}.\textquotedblright}
+These pointwise decay estimates are by no means optimal and will be improved in latter sections; hence we call them \textquotedblleft{\textit{weak decay estimates}.\textquotedblright}